kukuu/Microservice-NodeJS/README.md

 Supports a variety of communication patterns including request/reply, notifications, request/async response, publish/subscribe, publish/async response etc

-## Drawbacks

-Microservices enforce loose coupling, plus it’s easier to develop fast and reliable deployment pipelines if they only have to handle small packages.

-However, note microservices introduced a new problem: if adding a feature was often going to require adding a new, independently deployed and hosted service then that process had to be fast and not require any specialist knowledge.

-Demanding that every single developer in the company learn the intricacies of maintaining Puppet configuration for all their services would have been impractical and more than a little cruel.

-### Challenges to Micro-servie

-See section ''' This pattern has the following drawback'''  here https://github.com/kukuu/AGILITY

 ## Solution patterns:

 1. Swagger, NodeJS, Express Framework https://github.com/kukuu/Microservice-NodeJS/tree/master/microservices